 Despite the purported benefits of plant-based remedies, they have their limitations.
 Viruses such as COVID-19 are unlikely to respond to cannabinoids or similar components, and researchers around the world continue to seek a cure.
 Until that time, it’s your job to discourage patients from testing out the COVID “cures” and “remedies” that are easily accessed via online channels.

 As an alternative, provide your patients with a list of trusted resources where they can learn about the viability of COVID vaccines.
-The website of the Centers for Disease Control and Prevention (CDC) is a good place to start.
+The Centers for Disease Control and Prevention (CDC) is a good place to start.
 The site is both authoritative and user-friendly, with concrete medical information that’s easy to digest.
 Interested patients can even learn the methodologies of vaccine creation and immunization best practices.

 Curbing the Spread of COVID-Related Misinformation